DPI & Print Resolution Calculator for Image-to-Print Planning

 Why upscaling does not fully solve low resolution

-If your image is too small for the print you want, software can enlarge the file, but it cannot recover detail that was never captured.
+In print-resolution work, software upscaling can make a file larger, but it cannot recover detail that was never captured.
 Traditional resizing simply spreads existing information over more pixels.
 AI upscaling can sometimes improve the appearance, especially for certain subjects, but it is still an estimate.
 For important prints, original capture quality matters more than any rescue technique.

 Resolution at different print sizes